Overview

 |

 Step 5.
-The user then decides to execute the command list-t
+The user then decides to execute the command list-t.
+Commands that do not modify the data, such as list-t,

 Many mainstream editing software exhibit this behaviour, which would condition the user to expect this